DS2L/Proof-of-Phishing-Smart-Contracts/README.md

 # Overview

 This repository contains verification snapshots for **phishing contracts** that were observed performing **simulation-transaction attacks**.
 Each phishing contract has its own folder under `MAINNET_unflagged_GAS/`, named exactly by the contract address.
-Inside each contract folder there is a `tx_history` file which documents representative transaction verification traces (two example traces per file).
+Inside each contract folder there is a `tx_history` file which documents representative the testing result of phisshing contracts.

 ---